lizgarces/frontend-nanodegree-mobile-portfolio/README.md

 Specially in updateaPositions() and addEventListener.

 ### pizza.html
-I changed the pizzeria file o pizzeria.png
+I changed the file pizzeria.jpg for pizzeria.png

 Reduction of the files: /views/images/pizzeria.png, img/me.png